414 N. Coast Highway

 Fast forward to modern times and Laguna Beach is still a haven for the plein air artist.
 The Laguna Plein Air Painters Association (LPAPA), a local nonprofit art organization established in 1996, is dedicated to preserving Laguna's rich artistic legacy and the plein air painting tradition.
 Each year they hold a 9-day invitational showcase of the nation's top plein air landscape painters.
 The week-long festivities including public paint-outs, painting demonstrations and educational events.
 Culminating with the highly anticipated Collectors' Soirée Gala where attendees get the first look at the original art created throughout the week.

-In it's 21st year, the 2019 Plein Air Invitational promises to be one of the most highly anticipated art events in Laguna Beach.
-With 30 artists descending on town, new events, including a Nocturnal Paint Out, expect to see art around every corner of Laguna Beach.
+In it's 24th year, the 2022 Plein Air Invitational promises to be one of the most highly anticipated art events in Laguna Beach.
+With 30 artists descending on town, expect to see art around every corner of Laguna Beach.